yhzhang0128/egos-2000/README.md

 The earth and grass operating system (EGOS) is our teaching OS at Cornell.
 It has three layers:

 * the earth layer provides **hardware-specific** abstractions
-    * tty and disk device driver interface
+    * tty and disk device interfaces
-    * cpu interrupt and memory management interface
+    * cpu interrupt and memory management interfaces
 * the grass layer provides **hardware-independent** abstractions
     * processes and system calls
     * inter-process communication